 In addition to the general eligibility requirements listed above, each SFC funder has their own requirements and preferences.
 For some funders, you must include certain documentation in your submission if you would like to receive their funding.
 Find out more by downloading theFunder-Specific Requirements.

 The online application allows programs to apply for grants from all the SFC funders at once.
 Training for the online application portal will be provided through recorded videos and live at the SFC 2023 Application Information Sessions.
 Please carefully review the RFPbefore applying.
 If you have questions about completing this online application, please e-mail Summer(at)baltimorespromise.org.
 The application for 2023 funding is now closed.

 All questions with an asterisk (*) next to them must be answered to submit the application.
 If you do not answer these required questions, our online system, Salesforce, will not allow you to submit the application.

 How do i submit my application?

 You must submit your proposal and supporting documents through our online portal.
-The online application portal will be released on December 7, 2022.
-Training for the online application portal will be provided through recorded videos and live at the SFC 2023 Application Information Sessions.
+Training for the online application portal were provided through recorded videos and live at the SFC 2023 Application Information Sessions.

 You must also include information about your proposed budget.
 Some funders require other supporting documents, or they will not consider your proposal.
 These documents may include the following: